rzeigler/waveguide/docs/modules/io.ts.md

 # fromTask (function)

-Create an IO from an already running task
+Create an IO from an fp-ts Task

+The resulting IO is uninterruptible

 **Signature**